-For someone who had never spent much time in Marseille, now I’m loving it!
+Now I’m loving it for someone who had never spent much time in Marseille!
 I jumped at the chance to join a cooking class in Marseille with Gilles Conchy of Provence Gourmet.
-Read on and you’ll see why … Marseille is a city of wide, busy streets and […]
+Read on, and you’ll see why … Marseille is a city of wide, busy streets and […]

 Marseille wasn’t high on my list of places to visit.
 A weekend spent there celebrating the birthday of a dear friend from Uzès totally changed my mind.
 On top of being an incredibly beautiful city with lovely, welcoming people, Marseille is for foodies like me.
 I’ve been to […]

 It’s been my suppressed desire to sing in a rock band